BenWork17/PBL6-YukiBook/README.md

 # YukiBook Bookstore Website

-The **YukiBook Bookstore System** is a web-based platform built using **Java Servlet & JSP** to manage bookstore operations, facilitate book purchases, and streamline interactions between readers, publishers, and administrators.
+The **YukiBook Bookstore System** is a web-based platform built using **React JS and Tailwindcss with Vite** to manage bookstore operations, facilitate book purchases, and streamline interactions between readers, publishers, and administrators.
 It ensures efficient book management, secure transactions, and role-based access control.
 (Hệ thống cửa hàng sách YukiBook)